stephvp1172/gen_ai_wf_f2023/README.md

 * Consistent measurement precision among different subgroups because, for the most part, appraisers ranges are within control limits.
 * Quantity of complaints does not alter evidence measurement since, similarly to sensibility, we see a relative range within the evidence by complaints chart.
 * There may be a bias with how two appraisers measure evidence compared to others, since we see a median that is higher than the other appraisers in the evidence by appraiser chart.
-* The relationship between number of complaints and evidence is not consistent among appraisers since we see a lot of interaction effects in the interaction plot (bottom right).

 #### Model Evaluation: Tone/Harshness
 ![alt text](https://github.com/stephvp1172/wells_fargo/blob/51e4c5782c72d0f2e57dcb5c5bdf3b7b23477c92/images/Tone_GageR%26R.png)